VerHext/kafka-event-lib/README.md

   - event sender

 # Wy use we a lib?
 Because, we want to developed lots of small "micro API", and we don't want to implement in echa API the same code.
 So we use one lib.
-That help us in maintaince...
+That help us in maintenance...

 # Example
-The lib is simple to use, there is a exampe:
+The lib is simple to use, there is a example:

 ```go
 package main